With Dave Welsh and Brad Hendricks (Forthcoming at Journal of Applied Psychology)

 Black women are underrepresented in entrepreneurship.
 However, using data from Venture For America (VFA), we find that Black women are much more likely to start companies after working as an employee in a startup.
 We suggest that this employment acts as a learning and apprenticeship opportunity that gives individuals the confidence to start their own companies.
 While this is true for all individuals (regardless of race or gender), we find that Black women that worked as employees in a startup were much more likely than any other group to found their own company afterwards.
 More specifically, Black women appear almost twice as likely to found their own company than other demographic groups, even the most historically dominant group - white males.

-With Anavir Shermon, Brad Hendricks, and Chris Bingham (Revise and Resubmit at Strategic Management Journal)
+With Anavir Shermon, Brad Hendricks, and Chris Bingham (2nd Round Revise and Resubmit at Strategic Management Journal)

 This paper explores whether companies founded by immigrants are more likely to become "unicorns" – i.e., be valued at $1 billion or more.
 We perform multiple studies using different datasets and samples.
 Our findings consistently show that companies founded by immigrant entrepreneurs are much more likely to become unicorns relative to companies without an immigrant founder.

-With Todd Hall, Anavir Shermon, and Ryan Allen (Revise and Resubmit at Organization Science)
+With Todd Hall, Anavir Shermon, and Ryan Allen (Revise and Resubmit at Academy of Management Journal)

 With Shon Hiatt and Trent Williams (Under Review at Administrative Science Quarterly)